HichamBT97/training/README.md

 This repository contain some file just to train to use git & to get start with Linux Kernel on Raspberry pi

+Add this line to test git fetch cmd